vultisig/docs/voltix-token/launch.md

 ## Further Information

 * The parties with 12mo cliff (Team/Dev, Investors & Liquidity) will not be able to withdraw from the LP during the vesting period.
-However, $VLTI can still be freely bought/sold through the LP.
+However, $VULT can still be freely bought/sold through the LP.
 * Investors have claim to 20% of the launch liquidity, thus they are buying at $12.5m FDV.
 * The first buy during the WL launch will be at $2.5m FDV.
 * The first $3m worth of buys during the WL launch will be at/below $12.5m FDV.